cambiotraining/hpc-intro/02-working_on_hpc.md

 The main thing to consider in this question is where you run the commands from.
 To get the number of CPUs and memory on your computer make sure you open a new terminal and that you see something like `[your-local-username@laptop: ~]$` (where "user" is the username on your personal computer and "laptop" is the name of your personal laptop).
+Note that this does not work on the MacOS shell (see [this post](https://www.macworld.co.uk/how-to/how-check-mac-specs-processor-ram-3594298/) for instructions to find the specs of your Mac).

 Conversely, to obtain the same information for the HPC, make sure you are logged in to the HPC when you run the commands.
 You should see something like `[your-hpc-username@login ~]$`